Changissnz/nu_merchant_principal/README.md

 open-ended context, would do.

 In standard English dictionaries, "pride" has an alternative
 definition: a pack of lions.
-The condition of the being being the lion can be extended to any sentience that operates by group-like principles.
+For continuation into another aspect of pride's coupling with perception, The condition of the being being the lion is extended to any sentience that operates by group-like principles.